FranciscoMoretti/site/content/code-tips/function-names-should-say-what-they-do.md

 Functions play a crucial role in clean code.
 One of the key aspects of writing clean code is ensuring that your function names clearly express their intended functionality.
 A function's name should provide a clear and concise description of what the function does, as well as indicate the expected inputs.

 ### 🛠️ How to Apply
-- Use clear and concise names that accurately describe the function's purpose. 🏷️
+- **Name Clarity**: Use clear and concise names that accurately describe the function's purpose. 🏷️
-- Include action verbs that indicate what the function does. 🏃‍♂️
+- **Action Verbs**: Include action verbs that indicate what the function does. 🏃‍♂️
-- Include relevant information in the function name, such as the expected inputs or the type of output. 🔖
+- **Relevant Details**: Include relevant information in the function name, such as the expected inputs or the type of output. 🔖
-- Avoid using generic or ambiguous names that can cause confusion. ❌
+- **Avoid Ambiguity**: Avoid using generic or ambiguous names that can cause confusion. ❌

 ## Pros and Cons